 - Promote your business

 If you have not signed up for Shopify yet, it is time to visit Shopify and sign up now.
-Shopify lets you sign up and explore the platform for free for fourteen days.
+Shopify lets you sign up and explore the eCommerce system for free for fourteen days.

 When you sign up for Shopify, you get a storefront accessible as a subdomain with an address like <yourstorename>.myshopify.com.
 As you can see, although functional, this web address is not at all user-friendly or brandable.
 So, I strongly recommend buying a brandable domain name for your business.

 You can buy or transfer a custom domain from your Shopify dashboard.
-For cheaper rates, you can also explore platforms like Cloudflare or Namecheap.
+For cheaper rates, you can also explore solutions like Cloudflare or Namecheap.

 Note that you can add up to 10 domains or subdomains to your Shopify store, in addition to your .myshopify.com URL.
 If your store is on the Shopify Plus plan, then you can add up to 1,000 domains or subdomains.